loveencounterflow/jsonick/README.md

 * `c` and `d` are called 'modules' of data in the below.

-* Realms `c` and `d` are instantiated as attributes on the object returned by the normalization method:
+* Modules `c` and `d` are instantiated as attributes on the object returned by the normalization method:
   `{"c":{},"d":{}}`.
 This is called the Top Level Object (TLO).

 * In the current iteration, the setting(s) for the data module must be written as JSON object literals on the command line.
 Future versions may allow positional parameters where alternative settings are allowed for convenience.
 However, both `c` and `d` attributes of the TOL will always remain to objects.

 * If JSONick-compliant command line tools provide command line arguments (CLAs), they must follow these
   guidelines: